Healthy Ninja Creami Coconut Ice Cream- High Protein

 spun ninja creami coconut ice cream in holder held by woman

-This ice cream is often a great texture after the first spin, especially if you like firm ice cream.
-But you may need to use the re-spin function to get the texture you’re after.
+This ice cream is often a great texture after the first spin, especially for a firm, scoopable ice cream.
+For fluffier ice cream, you can reinstall the pint container into the machine and use the re-spin setting.

 That’s it!
 Making this Ninja Creami coconut ice cream couldn’t be easier, and it’s the perfect base to take in all kinds of flavor directions!